shahid249/Arduino-control-A.C-stabilizer-automatic/README.md

 if temperature is getting high of the set point, it will turn on the fan.

 Make this stabilizer Follow Instructables -> https://www.instructables.com/id/How-to-Make-AC-220-Volt-Automatic-Stabilizer-Using/

+# Actual file description and programming

+//ac-stabilizer-arduino-complex-process-no-delay-used-for-relay.ino//
+This ino file program is written in complex method, user can only change the variable that is declare.
+This ino file is missing delay function, which is used to trigger relay in specif voltage difference.
+Although Its is safe but as there is no voltage difference, relay will trigger abnormally if voltage is hanging in between trigger voltage.

+//ac-stabilizer-arduino-easy-with-safe-delay-function.ino//
+This ino file program is written in easy method, users have to change value in function as well as in variable.
+This ino file is contain delay function, which is used to trigger relay in specif voltage difference.
+And it much safer and protects current spikes and fluctuation from rapid relay trigger.